django-crispy-forms/django-crispy-forms/docs/usage.rst

     {% uni_form form helper %}

-Using the django-uni-form templatetag to change action/method (Intermediate)
+Using the templatetag to change action/method (Intermediate)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. In your view class add the following::